 Type of carpet

-Wet shampoo products and other highly liquid detergents are not advisory for use on natural fibres.
-Sisal, for example, may outright tear or split when exposed to moisture and left to dry.
-Always open windows and use heating or humidity absorbers when you spill something on natural carpets.
+Wet shampoo products and highly liquid detergents are not recommended for natural fibre carpets.
+Materials like sisal can tear or split when exposed to moisture and left to dry.
+To prevent damage, always ensure good ventilation by opening windows and using heating or humidity absorbers when dealing with spills on natural carpets.

 Steam cleaning delicate carpet